fre-sch/starfield-toolbox/README.md

 * Create xedit JSON import script that can completely create new parts
 * Enable loading NIFs in Blender, early attempts show this is generally possible but is unusable due to the loading times of the starfield NIF importer.

+# Credits

+xedit team, everyone at xedit discord, and specifically rux616